ruby-amqp/rubymarchhare.info/articles/getting_started.md

  * Message metadata attributes
  * High Availability features

 and so on.
 Other guides explain these features in depth, as well as use cases for them.
-To stay up to date with Bunny development, [follow @rubyamqp on Twitter](http://twitter.com/rubyamqp) and [join our mailing list](http://groups.google.com/group/ruby-amqp).
+To stay up to date with Hot Bunnies development, [follow @rubyamqp on Twitter](http://twitter.com/rubyamqp) and [join our mailing list](http://groups.google.com/group/ruby-amqp).

 ## What to read next